 Spring has officially arrived!
-It wasn’t that long ago we were giving tips on how to spend a snow day, but now the time has come to put winter behind us (we hope)!
+It wasn’t that long ago we were sharing photos from one of our snow days, but now the time has come to put winter behind us (we hope)!
 Spring is so filled with new life, refreshment, transformation, and color.
 As a veterinary practice, we want to make sure that all the dogs and cats in the Sicklerville, New Jersey area are well taken care of throughout the changes that come with the cycle of the seasons.

 1. Easter Treats

 Easter can be a really fun holiday!
 But overflow of candies can be dangerous for pets!
 Chocolate is especially popular and especially deadly for dogs.
 The decorations can be trouble, too.
 Easter grass is very appealing to many cats, but swallowing it can lead to severe damage to the digestive system from cuts or an obstruction to the digestive tract.

 2. Don’t Bring Home New Pets Without Doing Your Homework!

 Some people like to celebrate with chicks or bunny rabbits at Easter.
 Do your homework before you bring a new animal into your home.
 These animals come with a lot of commitment and specialized care.
 Did you know rabbits can live upwards of 10 years?

 It’s great to bring a fresh spring breeze into the house after being cooped up in the house because of the cold.
 Just be sure pets can’t jump out of an open window when you are doing some spring cleaning or getting some fresh air.